 An enrolment key is required and should be available from the person leading on SCL’s workforce development project within each library service.
 Access to the course can be found at http://scl.learningpool.com/

-We are delighted to share with you exciting news about a new title which includes input and expertise from Youth Libraries Group National Committee Members Jake Hope (North West representative and Chair Elect), Alison Brumwell (Yorkshire & the Humber representative), Amy McKay (CILIP CKG Co-Ordinator) and Joy Court (Conference Manager & CILIP CKG Working Party Chair) who is also the editor.
+We are delighted to share with you exciting news about a title which includes input and expertise from Youth Libraries Group National Committee Members Jake Hope (North West representative and Chair), Alison Brumwell (Yorkshire & the Humber representative & Chair Elect), Amy McKay (CILIP CKG Co-Ordinator) and Joy Court (Conference Manager & CILIP CKG Working Party Chair) who is also the editor.

 Reading by Right: Successful strategies to ensure every child can read to succeed explores ways of overcoming reading difficulties or reading reluctance in children and young people.
 Further infomation about this new title and ordering details can be found on the Facet Publishing website